Never Be the Same (Camila Cabello song)

-"Never Be the Same" is a song by American singer Camila Cabello from her debut studio album, Camila (2018).
-It was digitally released as a single on December 7, 2017, and sent to US contemporary hit radio on January 9, 2018.
+"Never Be the Same" is a song by American singer and songwriter Camila Cabello from her debut solo album Camila (2018).
+It was released as a promotional single on December 7, 2017, and sent to US contemporary hit radio on January 9, 2018, as the second single from the album.
 Cabello gave her first televised performance of the song on The Tonight Show Starring Jimmy Fallon in January 2018.
-In the US, "Never Be the Same" peaked at number six on the Billboard Hot 100 and was certified four-times platinum.
-It peaked at number 1 in Flanders and Croatia as well as in the top 10 in thirteen additional countries.
-The music video was directed by Los Angeles-based director Grant Singer and released on March 8, 2018.
+In the US, "Never Be the Same" peaked at number 6 on the Billboard Hot 100 and was certified four-times Platinum.
+It peaked at number 1 Croatia as well as in the Top 10 in thirteen additional countries.
+It was written by Cabello, Noonie Bao, Sasha Sloan, and its producer Frank Dukes, and co-producers Jarami.

+The music video was directed by Grant Singer and was released on March 8, 2018.
 The duet version of the song, featuring singer Kane Brown, was released on April 27, 2018.

-The song was written by Cabello, Noonie Bao, Sasha Sloan, and its producer Frank Dukes, and co-producers Jarami.
 "Never Be the Same" received positive reviews from music critics, who praised its drum hook.